splunk/ctis-taxii-splunk-app/README.md

 - Install `splunk-add-on-ucc-framework` pip package.
 See https://splunk.github.io/addonfactory-ucc-generator/#installation
 - SplunkUI Toolkit requirements: https://splunkui.splunk.com/Toolkits/SUIT/Overview
 - rsync is required for the `copy-ui-to-ucc-app.sh` script
+- For Mac OS, install gnu-sed: https://formulae.brew.sh/formula/gnu-sed
+  - Build scripts used GNU sed syntax: https://stackoverflow.com/a/43453459/23523267
+  - Make sure to have `sed` in path refer to the brew version not the default mac version
+# replace 'my-splunk-app:' with 'TA_CTIS_TAXII:' in all xml views in TA_CTIS_TAXII/package/default/data/ui/views

 ## Build
 ```bash